soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/tuning-anti-phishing.md

 - Periodically review the [Threat Protection Status report](view-reports-for-atp.md#threat-protection-status-report).

-- A setting that inadvertently allows phishing messages is often a response to legitimate messages that are blocked by the Office 365 spam and/or phish filters (false positives).
+- Some customers inadvertently allow phishing messages through by putting their own domain or domains in the Allow sender or Allow domain list in anti-spam policies.
+You should use extreme caution because doing this will allow some legitimate messages through, but it will also allow malicious messages that would normally be blocked by the Office 365 spam and/or phish filters.

-- The best way to deal with false positives that involve senders in your domain is to fully and completely configure the SPF, DKIM, and DMARC records in DNS for _all_ of your email domains in Office 365:
+- The best way to deal with legitimate messages that are blocked by Office 365 (false positives) that involve senders in your domain is to fully and completely configure the SPF, DKIM, and DMARC records in DNS for _all_ of your email domains in Office 365:

   - Verify that your SPF record identifies _all_ sources of email for senders in your domain (don't forget third-party services!).